atepoorthuis/02526-idv-2020/src/routes/weeks/week3/week3.md

 4. Create a single `<rect>` element with the right properties, and add them as another child to the `<g>` element.
 5. Add the `<g>` element to the SVG element.

 To do this, we will make use of a set of JS functions that help to manipulate the DOM.
 These are built-in functions available in any web document.
 As you can read in [EJ Chapter 2](https://eloquentjavascript.net/02_program_structure.html#h_K5Yd6h3Axg), functions are – in essence – a collection of instructions that perform a specific task.
 For now, we will gain some practice executing pre-existing functions but next week we will also write our own functions.
 To execute a function in JavaScript, we write its name, followed by parentheses.
-Within the parenthesis, we can add value, or arguments, that will be given to the function and might be used for executing its task.
+Within the parentheses, we can add values, or arguments, that will be given to the function and might be used for executing its task.
 You can see this at work when logging to the console.

 ```js
 // function('some value')